Skip to main content

 Working with Different Market Sessions

 Different markets have different opening times, and this is where things can get tricky.
 The time("D") function works based on exchange time zones, which is usually what you want.
-But if you're trading forex or crypto markets that never really "close," you might need to get more specific about your session definitions.
+But if you're trading forex or crypto markets that never really close, you might need to get more specific.

 For forex traders, you might want to focus on major session opens like London or New York.
-In those cases, you'd use session strings instead:
+In those cases, session strings work better:

 // London session open